dcc6fvo/terraform-basic-setup/README.md

 # terraform-basic-setup

-In this very basic - terraform/aws - example we create:
+In this very basic terraform/aws script we manage to work with 2 AWS regions.
+After running, the program will create:

   - one public instance in sa region
   - one public instance in us region